MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/checkin-command.md

    :::column span="3":::
    Associates a comment with the changeset using one of the following arguments:
    - `"<comment>"`: A user-provided comment about the check-in.
-   - `"@<comment file>`: The path to a file on disk that contains the comment for the check-in.
+   - `@<comment file>`: The path to a file on disk that contains the comment for the check-in.
    :::column-end:::
 :::row-end:::
 :::row:::